 What Is Accreditation?

-- Improving community quality of life.
+- improve community quality of life.

-Currently, there are sixteen North Carolina CPSE-accredited fire departments.
-Most are medium-to-large career or DOD agencies fully-staffed with paid professionals.
-This prestigious list includes the fire departments of Asheville, Camp Lejeune, Cary, Charlotte, Jacksonville, Rocky Mount, Fayetteville, Fort Bragg, Gastonia, Greensboro, MCAS Cherry Point, Monroe, Morrisville, Statesville, Wilmington and Wilson.
-As a volunteer agency, Stoney Point is the first North Carolina volunteer fire department to achieve this notable accredited status.
+Stoney Point is proud to be one of two volunteer fire departments in the United States holding CFAI accreditation.
+Currently, there are twenty-one North Carolina CPSE-accredited fire departments.
+Most are medium-to-large career or DOD agencies fully staffed with paid professionals.
+This prestigious list includes the fire departments of Asheville, Camp Lejeune, Cary, Charlotte, Durham, High Point, Jacksonville, Rocky Mount, Fayetteville, Fort Bragg, Gastonia, Greensboro, MCAS Cherry Point, Monroe, Morrisville, Shelby, Statesville, Village of Pinehurst, Wilmington and Wilson.
+As a volunteer agency, Stoney Point is the first and only North Carolina volunteer fire department to achieve this notable accredited status.

 The Stoney Point Fire Department constantly strives towards excellence and continuous improvement.
 Our department has proved exemplary in terms of the Cumberland County fire service.
 In April 2017, our department was re-accredited by CFAI, and we are already working toward re-accreditation in 2022.
 This goal will be realized and reflects the unsurpassed professionalism and outstanding capability of our organization.